react-native-webview/react-native-webview/docs/Reference.md

 > **_Note_**
 >
 > On iOS, when useWebKit=false, this prop will not work.
+> On android, You can't get the url property, that is `event.nativeEvent.url` is null.

 | Type     | Required |
 | -------- | -------- |